 And it is that the past 28 of February, the full Javea Town Hall ratified the decision of the mayor's office to suspend the license that was legally granted for the construction of a restaurant-cafeteria in the Segundo Montañar.
 In view of this decision, the owner and promoter of the plot has stated that "Our protection before the courts of Justice will not be limited to the civil and property liability of the Administration, but also to the criminal, in order to refine specific personal responsibilities on this decision, including the crime of prevarication in which there could be incurred responsible politicians and technicians of the City of Jávea ».

-The owner states that his intention was to give legal use to the last unbuilt plot of the Second Mountain, "Being a building destined to the public service of beach users, between which the one of restaurant-cafeteria is contemplated, thus fulfilling the law and the effective urban normative".
+The owner states that his intention was to give legal use to the last unbuilt plot of the Second Mountain, «Being a building intended for the public service of beach users, among which the restaurant-cafeteria is contemplated, thus complying with the law and the current urban regulations».

 Also, the owner of the plot indicates that "Giving valid these falsehoods was when the City Council initiated a license cancellation procedure."

-inauguration was scheduled for the next seasons of Holy Week and summer, adding also the successive ones while the process is settled in court ".
+Inauguration was scheduled for the next seasons of Easter and summer, adding also the successive while the process is settled in court.